fowntain/celery-faq/levels.md

 10, Assistant, UNKNOWN | UNKNOWN
 ```
 ^ This was made by Emper.\
 You can see that some levels are actually better than others, but a higher level does not ALWAYS mean a better executor.
+Other factors need to be taken into effect, like how trusted the owners are and if the exploit is a rat, for example.